The Capitol Siege: The Arrested And Their Stories

 Editor's note: This story was first published on Feb.
 9, 2021.
 It is regularly updated, and includes explicit language.

-As Congress considers a presidential impeachment in response to the attack, those criminal cases provide clues to key questions surrounding the Capitol breach: Who exactly joined the mob?
+The stories of those charged provide clues to key questions surrounding the Capitol breach: Who exactly joined the mob?
 What did they do?
 And why?

 To try to answer those questions, NPR is examining the criminal cases related to the Capitol riot, drawing on court documents, public records, news accounts and social media.